larrygrpolanco/rhetorical-move-step-analysis-study/PILOT_DESIGN.md

 ### Justification:

-1. **Scientific**: Kim & Lu likely parsed outputs manually or semi-manually.
-For reproducible automation, explicit format specification is necessary.
+1. **Scientific**: For large volume reproducible automation, explicit format specification is necessary.
 2. **Conservative**: We added constraints on OUTPUT FORMAT, not on annotation decisions.
 The semantic instructions remain identical.
-3. **Transparent**: We document this change clearly in methods section.
+3. **Transparent**: We will document this change clearly in methods section.

 **Development Process:**